Skip to content

 2. Click the Reopen option in the task menu

-3. The task will return to “In Progress” status
+3. The task returns to “In Progress” status

-4. The guest can then access it again to complete it properly
+4. The guest can access it again with their original link

 Changing guest email address